evetion/LASindex.jl/README.md

 ```

 The resulting ranges can be used in combination with LasIO or LazIO to stream a small subset of a (larger than memory) dataset.
+Note that all points inside the bounding box are given, but not all points given are inside the bounding box.
+In other words, because of how `lasindex` groups ranges together, some ranges will include points outside the bounding box.

 ### Background
 LAX files are quadtree indexes used by the LASTools suite [1] if present.
 You can generate them with `lasindex -i *.laz`[2].
 There's a good introduction to lasindex here [3].